dbj-data/machine_wide/architecture/design.md

 - WSH
 - MSMQ
 - Kernel

-Legacy API's
+- etc...

+Legacy:

 - ATL
 - comdef.h
 - ADO
 - OLE DB
 - ODBC
+- etc ...

 All works and all in use by a lot of customers.
+Over last few decades.

 ## 1.5.
-Prefered System language
+Preferred Windows System language circa 2021

 Squarely and firmly: C++ .
-C was actively discouraged.
+C id and was actively discouraged.
 Very recently there are some movement in the opposite direction, like C11/C17 official introduction into the cl.exe

 ### 1.5.1.
 Avoid C++ decorations that might ["sink the Vasa"](https://www.stroustrup.com/P0977-remember-the-vasa.pdf).